HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

     J --> L[e.g., Navigate to Report Center];
     J --> M[End Session];
 ```

+**Technical & Developer Notes:**

+-   **Efficient Data Fetching**: To ensure a fast and responsive user experience on the "Explore Data" tab, filter changes should not trigger a full dashboard reload.
+Instead, filter adjustments will trigger targeted `TanStack Query` refetches only for the components affected by that specific filter.
+For example, changing the "Subject" filter should only refetch data for the word cloud and sentiment charts, leaving other components with their existing cached data.

 #### **Final & Approved Specification: Student Resubmitting a Flagged Evaluation**